Dr. Neurosymbolic, or: How I Learned to Stop Worrying and Accept Statistics: Obtaining an Expectation

 Having laid out the derivation of the loss functions, we finally discuss how to actually compute them.
 In doing so, computing an expectation $\E_{p(x)} g(x)$ is critical.
 There are mainly three ways to compute an expectation. \begin{enumerate} \item \textbf{A closed form is available.} This is often the case when $g(x)$ is a PDF of a distribution $q(x)$ of the same family as $p(x)$.
 A KL divergence is also such an instance. \item \textbf{The random variable is discrete.} If it is a low-dimensional discrete variable, you can enumerate all cases and compute the expectation exactly. \item \textbf{Numerical sampling.} Otherwise, you must \emph{estimate} the expectation via random sampling.
 Monte-Carlo sampling is one such instance. \end{enumerate}

-\begin{defi} Given i.i.d. random variables $\rx_1, \rx_2, \ldots, \rx_N$ all following $p(\rx)$, i.e., $p(\rx)=p(\rx_i)$ and $\rx_1\perp\ldots\perp \rx_N$, and its samples $x_i\sim p(\rx_i)$, the Monte Carlo (MC) estimate of $\E_{p(x)} g(x)$ is defined as $\frac{1}{N}\sum_{i=0}^N g(x_i)$. \end{defi} In practice, however, the MC estimate is extremely simplified. \begin{fact} Each expectation is obtained by a Monte Carlo estimate with $N=1$, as popularized in \cite{kingma2014semi}. \end{fact} In other words, no averaging is performed in the source code.
-This helps deciphering a complex formula in a paper: \begin{fact} Except for cases 1 and 2 (close form / discrete cases), an expectation $\E$ in a complex formula should be read as a sampling operation from a distribution. \end{fact}
+\begin{defi} Given \iid random variables $\rx_1, \rx_2, \ldots, \rx_N$ all following $p(\rx)$, i.e., $p(\rx)=p(\rx_i)$ and $\rx_1\perp\ldots\perp \rx_N$, and its samples $x_i\sim p(\rx_i)$, the Monte Carlo (MC) estimate of $\E_{p(x)} g(x)$ is defined as $\frac{1}{N}\sum_{i=0}^N g(x_i)$. \end{defi} In practice, however, the MC estimate is extremely simplified. \begin{fact} Each expectation is obtained by a Monte Carlo estimate with $N=1$, as popularized in \cite{kingma2014semi}. \end{fact} In other words, no averaging is performed in the source code.
+This helps deciphering a complex formula in a paper: \begin{fact} Except for cases 1 and 2 (close form / discrete cases), an expectation $\E$ in a complex formula should read as a single random sampling from a distribution. \end{fact} \begin{fact} In a minibatch training, the expectation over the empirical distribution $\E_{q(x)}$ is done by computing the average over $B$ batch samples from the dataset. \end{fact}

 \begin{ex} The VAE's ELBO (\refeq{eq:vae-3}, including $\E_{q(x)}$) is